ianhyzy/blog.ian.gay/_posts/2019-11-09-avoiding-docs-phishing.md

 ![filter as it appears in settings](/assets/images/drive-sharing-filter.png)

 Now that you're no longer seeing request emails, make sure people who may need to legitimately request access know where to contact you to ask.
+Also note that this won't prevent phishing emails faking the "Request for Access" message from appearing (You could modify a search query to try to find similar messages by keyword, but the false positive rate is high) - but now that you know you won't see any real requests for access you can assume any others you see are fake.